boclips/boclips-player/README.md

 Boclips Player is hosted in the unpkg.com CDN

-In order to configure the player to play a video you must have a Video URI pointing to our API.
+In order to load a video you must have a Video URI pointing to our API.

 ```html
 <html>